 The brand was further propelled after the Shah of Iran has ordered a Royal Oak watch made of white gold.
 The stainless steel model also had several limited editions dedicated to great athletes, including Shaquille O’Neal (basketball) and Rory Mcllroy (golf) which are avidly sought by collectors.
-Featured by other sports stars, including Michael Schumacher (Formula I), Rubens Barrichello (Formula I), Lionel Messi (football), and many other brand ambassadors, Audemars Piguet is considered one of the best brands making classic luxury sports watches today.
+Featured by other sports stars, including Michael Schumacher (Formula I), Rubens Barrichello (Formula I), Lionel Messi (football), and many other brand ambassadors, Audemars Piguet is considered one of the best classic watch brands making luxury sports watches today.
 Prices start from no less than $10,000.

 Breguet is one of the oldest watchmakers on the planet founded in 1775 in Paris.
 In spite of French origin, Breguet is a Swiss manufacturer with all watches produced in Switzerland from 1976.
 Swatch group, which bought Breguet in 1999, has paid due tribute to its roots and was able to preserve its unique style.